-If you are running an eCommerce business, you should be aware of the importance of warehousing and how it should be managed.
+If you are running an eCommerce business, you should be aware of the importance of warehousing and its management.
 If you effectively streamline this process, it'll give you more time to manage other aspects of the business.

 Today, cloud computing and back-end administrative software have made this possible.
 A warehousing management software (WMS) can help you easily understand stock management and warehousing, providing guidelines of what needs to be documented for all the items you're selling.

 You can expect WMS software to manage the following:

 - Administer inventory

 There are many types of WMS available according to the needs and size of the company.

 If you are using a third-party logistics company, you may be given access to a WMS to manage stock until when they are supplied or shipped out.